Posts Tagged ‘tables’

 Barnard’s exact test – a powerful alternative for Fisher’s exact test (implemented in R)

-(The R code for Barnard’s exact test is at the end of the article, and you could also just download it from here)
+(The R code for Barnard’s exact test is at the end of the article, and you could also just download it from here, or from github)

 About Barnard’s exact test